kaswani29/Advanced_Lane_Detection/README.md

 ![alt text][image4]

 ####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+Finding Lane pixels and fitting a polyline

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I used convolutional in 1d to maximize the hot pixels in each window.
+In this case, it was a summation of window template and vertical slice of the pixel image.
+The window template is slided across the image from left to right and any overlapping values are summed together, creating the convolved signal.
+The peak of the convolved signal is where there is the highest overlap of pixels and the most likely position for the lane marker.
+You can check for the code in `lane_finder.py` between line 153 to 177.
+I am calculation most stuff in the `tracker.py`.
+For fitting the polynomial I used the numpy poly fit, fitting the centroid of the windows.

 ![alt text][image5]

 ####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Radius of curvature and the position of vehicle

-I did this in lines # through # in my code in `my_other_file.py`
+Radius of curvature is calculate in lines 225 in my code in `lane_finder.py`.
+It uses the fourmulae given on page [Radius of curvature](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
+The position of vehicle is calculate from the centre in the line 228 to 233 by calculating the postion of centre and its difference from center of the warped image.

 ####6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+Example of final result

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+The final video is processed in a different pipeline in file called `video_processor.py` in the function `process_image()`.
 Here is an example of my result on a test image:

 ![alt text][image6]